erick-fda/code-templates/coding_style_conventions.md

 ### Enumerated Types

-Use `PascalCase` and singular noun phrase names for naming both enum types and values.
+Use `ALL_CAPS_SNAKE_CASE` and singular noun phrase names for naming both enum types and values.

 <br>